a-h-ismail/libtmsolve/README.md

 ## Tips

-Documentation about the parser, evaluator, and some useful features like factorization can be found in `scientific.h`.
+Documentation about the parser, evaluator, and some useful features like factorization can be found in `parser.h` and `scientific.h`.

 For matrix related features, refer to `matrix.h`.